Style Guide

 Buttons

-Buttons always span the full width of the form content.
+always span the full width of the form content.
 We always use large buttons for forms.
 If a CTA in is required in the middle of a form, we use a special UI where the input field accommodates the CTA.